josdem/hugo/content/techtalk/java/lambda_expressions.md

 +++
-tags = [
+tags = ["josdem","techtalks","programming","technology","java","lambda"]
-  "josdem",
-  "techtalks",
-  "programming",
-  "technology",
-  "java",
-  "lambda"
-]
-categories = [
+categories = ["techtalk","code","java"]
-  "techtalk",
-  "code",
-]
 date = "2016-12-17T10:05:56-06:00"
 title = "Lambda Expressions"
+description = "Lambda expression is an argument list follow by an arrow token and a body or code expression."
 +++

 Lambda expression is an argument list follow by an arrow token and a body or code expression.